Estimating means of bounded random variables by betting: Introduction

-With the hope of providing intuition, our approach can be described in words as: \textit{If one is allowed to repeatedly bet against the mean being $m$, and make a lot of money in the process, then one can safely exclude $m$ from the confidence set.} The rest of this paper makes the above claim more precise by showing smart, adaptive strategies for (automated) betting, quantifying the phrase ``a lot of money'', and explaining why such an exclusion is mathematically justified.
-At the risk of briefly losing the unacquainted reader, here is a slightly more detailed high-level description: \begin{quote} For each $m \in [0,1]$, we set up a ``fair'' multi-round game of statistician against nature whose payoff rules are such that if the true mean happened to equal $m$, then the statistician can neither gain nor lose wealth in expectation (their wealth is a nonnegative martingale), but if the mean is not $m$, then it is possible to bet smartly and make money.
+For providing intuition, our approach can be described in words as follows: \textit{If we are allowed to repeatedly bet against the mean being $m$, and if we make a lot of money in the process, then we can safely exclude $m$ from the confidence set.} The rest of this paper makes the above claim more precise by showing smart, adaptive strategies for (automated) betting, quantifying the phrase ``a lot of money'', and explaining why such an exclusion is mathematically justified.
+At the risk of briefly losing the unacquainted reader, here is a slightly more detailed high-level description: \begin{quote} For each $m \in [0,1]$, we set up a ``fair'' multi-round game of statistician against nature whose payoff rules are such that if the true mean happened to equal $m$, then the statistician can neither gain nor lose wealth in expectation (their wealth in the $m$-th game is a nonnegative martingale), but if the mean is not $m$, then it is possible to bet smartly and make money.
 Each round involves the statistician making a bet on the next observation, nature revealing the observation and giving the appropriate (positive or negative) payoff to the statistician.
 The statistician then plays all these games (one for each $m$) in parallel, starting each with one unit of wealth, and possibly using a different, adaptive, betting strategy in each.
 The $1-\alpha$ confidence set at time $t$ consists of all $m\in[0,1]$ such that the statistician's money in the corresponding game has not crossed $1/\alpha$.
-The true mean $\mu$ will be in this set with high probability. \end{quote} Our choice of language above stems from a game-theoretic approach towards probability, as articulated in the book by \citet{shafer2019game} and a recent paper by \citet{shafer2019language}, but from a purely mathematical viewpoint, our results are extensions of a supermartingale approach towards nonparametric concentration and estimation described in the recent work of \citet{howard_exponential_2018,howard_uniform_2019}.
+The true mean $\mu$ will be in this set with high probability. \end{quote} Our choice of language above stems from a game-theoretic approach towards probability, as developed in the books by \citet{shafer_probability_2005,shafer2019game} and a recent paper by \citet{shafer2019language}, but from a purely mathematical viewpoint, our results are extensions of a unified supermartingale approach towards nonparametric concentration and estimation described in \citet{howard_exponential_2018,howard_uniform_2019}; related supermartingale approaches were studied by~\cite{kaufmann2018mixture}, \cite{jun2019parameter}.
 We elaborate on this viewpoint in Section~\ref{subsec:connections-to-betting}.
-We now have the appropriate context for a concrete formalization of our problem, which is slightly more general than introduced above.
-After that, we describe the game, why the rules of engagement result in valid statistical inference, and deriving computationally and statistically efficient betting strategies.
+The most directly related works to our own are by~\cite{hendriks2018test}, whose preprint has initial explorations of methods similar to ours for with-replacement sequential testing and estimation, and~\cite{stark2020sets}, who credits Kaplan for a computationally intractable variant of our approach for sequential testing in the without-replacement case.
+Apart from several novel results, the present paper extends these past works in \emph{depth, breadth and unity}: our work contains a deeper empirical and theoretical investigation from statistical and computational viewpoints, places our work in a broader context of related work in both settings, and unifies the with- and without-replacement methodology for both testing and estimation in both fixed-time and sequential settings.